fishinwind/workshop/rst/Classes/class-XXX-chipseq.rst

 ============================================

 You can use meme [#]_ to identify over-represented motifs in groups of seqeucnes (e.g. sequences covered by ChIP peaks).
+Use the :ref:`bedtools getfasta <bedtools:getfasta>` command to fetch fasta sequences

+meme looks at both strands of a DNA sequence by default.

 .. code-block:: bash